Luis Urías Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.17 team ERA that ranks 28th across all league pitching staffs.
+- The Royals have a 5.15 team ERA that ranks 28th across all MLB pitching staffs.

+- Marsh (0-7 with a 5.47 ERA and 59 strikeouts in 49 1/3 innings pitched) gets the start for the Royals, his eighth of the season.

-- In his most recent appearance on Saturday, the righty threw three innings against the Seattle Mariners, allowing seven earned runs while surrendering six hits.
+- The right-hander's last appearance was on Sunday against the Seattle Mariners, when he went 5 2/3 innings, surrendering three earned runs while allowing five hits.

+- The 25-year-old has a 5.47 ERA and 10.8 strikeouts per nine innings in 11 games this season, while giving up a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.